pingponghero12/pingponghero12/README.md

 - ⚡ Fun fact: ...
 -->

 Hello, I'm student from Wrocław University of Science and Technology.
-I'm interested in physics simulations and rockets.
+I'm interested in physics simulations and CFDs.
 ### NEVER GIVE UP!